KasperskyLab/Kaspresso/wiki/06_AdbServer.md

 INFO 10/09/2020 11:44:47.810  desktop=Desktop-25920 device=emulator-5554   message: The received command to execute: AdbCommand(body=shell input text abc)
 INFO 10/09/2020 11:44:49.115  desktop=Desktop-25920 device=emulator-5554   message: The executed command: AdbCommand(body=shell input text abc).
 The result: CommandResult(status=SUCCESS, description=exitCode=0, message=, serviceInfo=The command was executed on desktop=Desktop-25920)
 ```
-Also, the Desktop writes where the concrete command was executed (the information is available on the Desktop and on the Device).
+Also, the Desktop prints an emulator name, where the concrete command has been executed (this information is available on the Desktop and on the Device).
 It could be very useful in debugging.
-Have a look at the field `serviceInfo` at the end:
+Take a look at the field `serviceInfo` at the end:
 ```
 INFO 10/09/2020 11:44:49.115  desktop=Desktop-25920 device=emulator-5554   message: The executed command: AdbCommand(body=shell input text abc).
 The result: CommandResult(status=SUCCESS, description=exitCode=0, message=, serviceInfo=The command was executed on desktop=Desktop-25920)
 ```

 4. VERBOSE <br>
-There are cases when a developer wants to debug Desktop part of Autotest AdbServer.
-That's why there is a special very detailed format - VERBOSE mode. <br>
+There are cases when you might to debug Desktop part of AdbServer.
+That's why there is a special very detailed format — VERBOSE. <br>
-Have a glance at logs reflecting similar events presented above (the initialising, the device connecting and the executing of one command):
+Have a glance at logs reflecting similar events presented above (initialization, device connection and execution of a command):
 ```
 INFO 10/09/2020 11:48:16.850  desktop=Desktop-27398  tag=MainKt  method=main  message: Desktop started with arguments: emulators=[], adbServerPort=null
 DEBUG 10/09/2020 11:48:16.853  desktop=Desktop-27398  tag=Desktop  method=startDevicesObserving  message: start